duckduckgo/duckduckgo-documentation/duckduckhack/styleguides/code_styleguide.md

 ## Handlebars

-The goal here is to ensure the Handlebars template is easy to read and understand.
+Handlebars templates and Handlebars helpers should be easy to read and understand.
 Please:

 - Put nested elements on new lines: